Click for joy!

 Participation Indicates Psychological Safety

 To participate means to feel safe.
-This is true on the elementary playground or the company breakroom or on a group video meeting.
+This is true on the elementary school playground or in the company breakroom or on a group video meeting.
 The team member will certainly think, “I’m not going to participate until I feel it is safe to do so.”
 Or at least, safe enough.
 For managers, “safe enough” is the key.
 It will never be possible to make it completely safe, but it is possible to make it safe enough.
 Safe enough to try, to take risks, and to offer up ideas and energy that make the team successful.

 Most learning is not the result of instruction.
 It is rather the result of unhampered participation in a meaningful setting.
 Most people learn best by being "with it," yet school makes them identify their personal, cognitive growth with elaborate planning and manipulation.

 One of the techniques managers can use to make it safe enough to participate is the Leadership Bubble.
 The idea is for the manager to create boundaries so that the team member can make mistakes without damaging themselves or the team.
 But the boundaries need to be broad enough so that the team member can make some mistakes.
-It is through mistakes that learning occurs.
+It is through the mistakes that learning occurs.
 Make the bubble too tight (micromanager) and the team member won’t learn and may not want to participate.
-Make the bubble too wide (absent manager) and the team member will feel unsafe and again may not want to participate.
+Make the bubble too wide (absent manager), and the team member will feel unsafe and may not want to participate.
 For managers, this should be an active process that is regularly discussed with the team member.
 Getting their feedback will help the manager make adjustments.

 The broad goal of the manager is to create psychological safety in the team.